 It was a strange and convivial company that then gathered in the Alberta Hotel.
 Not long ago I was in Calgary and saw the old building, now converted into stores and offices, and it seemed to me that many a jovial ghost must haunt those faded passages.

 The guests were, for the most part, men from the ranges, with the tan of the wind and the sun of the open places on their faces.
 There were tall, lean Englishmen of the type supposed to denote Norman ancestry, some in riding breeches, the cut of which indicated Bond Street, and others in the "chaps" and belled spurs of the cattle country.
-There was also a leaven of American cattlemen who, after trailing in herds from the south, had found the foothill pastures so much to their liking that they remained in the country, and there were, of course, a number of Calgary citizens who made the place one of frequent and pleasant resort.
+There was also a leaven of American cattlemen who, after trailing in herds from the south, had found the foothill pastures so much to their liking that they remained in the country, and there were, of course, several Calgary citizens who made the place one of frequent and pleasant resort.

 One often saw there "Pat" Burns, King of the cattle country, then on his way to become a multimillionaire.
 He was a modest, unassuming man with little book learning, but a shrewd business sense.
 His purse was always open to any worthy cause and his kindness of heart was a proverb throughout the range country.
 His qualities were recognized by R. B. Bennett and when he became Prime Minister of Canada, Mr Burns was one of the first men to be called to the Canadian Senate.